A554551N/RPGNotebook/7thSeaEgis/20230611 Session Notes.md

 		- ~~Olivain is banned from Market Day and his family is dishonored~~
 	- Opportunities
 		- ~~Olivain makes more than he expected and gains 1 Wealth~~
-- Olivain spends the night in the drunk tank because Marcus paid off a guard to have him arrested.
+- Olivain spends the night in the drunk tank because Marcus (John's father) paid off a guard to have him arrested.
 - Olivain insults John's father as he returns to the Market.
 He can see that someone has messed with his stall, but that someone ran them off.
 - The rest of the day's trade is carried out respectfully.
 Olivain's hand crafted toy guns sell better than expected.
 - Olivain buys his sister a new baby outfit from a stand run by Sev and Antoinette, friends of his father's.
 They tell him they chased off some hooligans that made an attempt on his stand while he was in jail.